Envek/rubyworld-keep-it-ruby/slides.md

 <!--
 From the technical point of view, let's take a look at the main part of interaction with a image processing service: generating an URL to an image.

-This is an incredibly simple process:
+This is a simple process:
 [click] First of all, we take address of the original image, URL-encode it, and place at the end of the result URL.
 [click] Then we add processing options: what size it should be, how it should be cropped, what filters to apply, et cetera [click] Finally, we calculate a digital signature of both the options and the original URL, so no one can use our image processing for their needs for free.